shakes76/PatternAnalysis-2024/recognition/GFNet_s4717300/README.md

 ### Hyperparameters
 After many iterations, these hyperparameters were found to be the most effective
 ```
-learning_rate  = 0.001
+learning_rate  = 0.001         # The rate at which the model adjusts its weights with respect to the loss gradient
-weight_decay   = 0.001
+weight_decay   = 0.001         # Regularization term to penalize large weights (L2 norm penalty)
-dropout        = 0.0
+dropout        = 0.0           # Dropout probability for individual neurons during training to prevent overfitting
-drop_path      = 0.1        # Probability of dropping an entire network path from an iteration
+drop_path      = 0.1           # Probability of dropping an entire network path (layer or branch) during training
-batch_size     = 32
+batch_size     = 32            # Number of samples processed before updating the model weights
-patch_size     = 16         # Size of the chunks to split up the image in pixels
+patch_size     = 16            # Size of image patches (in pixels) that will be input to the model
-embed_dim      = 783        # Number of dimensions in the patch embedding
+embed_dim      = 783           # Number of dimensions in the embedding space for patch embeddings
-depth          = 12         # Number of global filter layers to use in the network
+depth          = 12            # Number of layers or global filters used in the neural network
-ff_ratio       = 3          # Ratio of input to hidden layer size in the classification feed forward network
+ff_ratio       = 3             # Ratio of the hidden layer size to input layer size in the feedforward network
-epochs         = 400
+epochs         = 400           # Total number of complete passes through the training dataset

-optimizer       = AdamW
+optimizer      = AdamW          # Optimizer used to update model weights (AdamW with weight decay)
-scheduler       = OneCycleLR
+scheduler      = OneCycleLR     # Learning rate scheduler to adjust the learning rate dynamically during training
-loss_criterion  = CrossEntropyLoss
+loss_criterion = CrossEntropyLoss  # Loss function to compute the error between predicted and target labels

 ```